KonstantinosPls/KonstantinosPls/README.md

 - 👋 Hi, I’m Konstantinos Plassaras.
-- 👀 I’m interested in becoming a back-end software engineer.
+- 👀 I’m interested in becoming a back-end software developer.
 - 🌱 I’m currently learning Computer Science at Athens Tech College in Greece.
 - 💞️ I’m looking to collaborate on many innovative projects.
 - 📫 How to reach me?
 By e-mail of course!